The Corporate Tax Planning Law Review: Canada

 Canada does not accommodate consolidated income tax returns, and, thus, each taxpayer must compute its own income (or loss).
 However, closely connected corporations must share certain tax benefits (e.g., the C$500,000 low-rate income threshold for a CCPC must be shared among associated CCPCs).

 Following a study of a formal loss transfer system or consolidated tax reporting regime for corporate groups, the government announced that moving forward with a formal system is not a priority.
-While loss trading is generally precluded, well-accepted techniques may be used to move losses within an affiliated corporate group.
+While loss trading is generally precluded, well-accepted techniques may be used to transfer losses within an affiliated corporate group.
 That being said, in certain circumstances, anti-avoidance rules may prevent the transfer of losses from a lower-tier partnership to an upper-tier partnership.

 Controlled foreign affiliates